 Grinnell College is dedicated to educating students whose achievements show a high level of intellectual capacity, initiative, and maturity.
 Every year, this highly qualified group of students includes people with disabilities.
-Learn more about the experiences of Grinnell Students through their own narratives.

 The coordinator for student disability resources, John Hirschman, serves as the primary contact for students with disabilities.
 The coordinator advises students about the College's disability-related policies, procedures, and resources.